ZhipengS/Homepage/index.md

 ## Publications

-1. (With **Y. Kuznetsova**) "Pointwise and uniform bounds for functions of the Laplacian on non-compact symmetric spaces", 2024, preprint, [arxiv](https://doi.org/10.48550/arXiv.2409.02688)
+1. (With **Y. Kuznetsova**) Pointwise and uniform bounds for functions of the Laplacian on non-compact symmetric spaces, 2024, preprint, [arxiv](https://doi.org/10.48550/arXiv.2409.02688)

 ## Talks & Presentations